Eronmmer/Eronmmer/README.md

 ### Hi there 👋

+Welcome to my profile.
+I'm currently looking for a remote Software Developer job. 😄

 <!--
 **Eronmmer/Eronmmer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+-->

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on personal projects that I hope will help people and get me some money. :)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Structures, Golang and DevOps Engineering.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to work with team mates on remotely in a nice company.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with getting a good remote job. 🥺
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
+- 📫 How to reach me: Twitter -> @erons_xo Email -> eronmmer@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I know JavaScript pretty well. 😄
--->